WEBINAR: 13 JANUARY 2022

 With over 12 years of experience, Jose is a multidisciplinary VFX producer who has also worked in video games and in TV, and has also taught at the Spanish ‘University for Technology and Digital Art’ (U-TAD) as a ‘Animation and VFX Production’ professor.
 Jose also has a passion for writing and directing, and, in 2012, his short film ‘My Struggle’ was shortlisted for The Academy’s ‘Best International Short Film (Live Action)’ Award.

-Marina is a member of the Online Film Critics Society and the Alliance of Women Film Journalists, is the Vice President of the Vancouver ACM SIGGRAPH chapter and has served on juries for several film festivals including DOXA, St. Louis International Film Festival, and the Whistler Film Festival.
-She joined the Spark CG Society as Festival Director in 2014.
+Marina is a member of ACM and ACM SIGGRAPH, the Online Film Critics Society, the Alliance of Women Film Journalists, and the Visual Effects Society.
+She is the President of Spark CG Society and the Vancouver ACM SIGGRAPH chapter.
+She has also served on juries for several film festivals including DOXA, St. Louis International Film Festival, and the Whistler Film Festival.
+She joined the Spark CG Society in 2014.

 After graduating Trinity High school in 1983, I ventured off to Sheridan College in Toronto, Canada to study my passion, traditional animation.
 While still a student, I was hired by Richard Williams in London, England, to work on a little film called Who Framed Roger Rabbit.